Skip to main content

 No, it's always free.
 You can also find the source of all the contents here.

-One-time Purchase or Annual Subscription: Which is Best?
+One-time Purchase, Annual Subscription, or Pro Version: Which is Best?

-We recommend the one-time purchase, as the price difference is only US$2.00.
+We recommend either the one-time purchase within the standard RedirectWeb app or buying RedirectWeb Pro, as they offer the same value.
 The main reason we offer the subscription is to allow you to try all the features through its free trial.
 Here is the expected use case:

 2. Immediately cancel the subscription by going to the Settings app, searching for "Subscriptions", tapping on this app, and selecting "Cancel Subscription".
 This lets you enjoy the free trial without any commitment.